AlphabetsAlphabets/UMA/README.md

 Just press P. It'll know how to alternate.

 # Note
 It is unsure whether or not this application is suppported on Windows.
+If there is an issue, feel free to make an issue.